life-itself/lifeitself.org/content/initiatives/blind-spot-series.md

 ## Description

-Blind Spots is our series of conversations exploring the collective blind spots of our society.
+Blind Spots is our series of conversations exploring the collective blind spots of our society.  test

 What is holding us back from creating a powerful vision for our future?
 What’s behind the rise in populism?
 What’s stopping us addressing climate change effectively?